davendw49/k2/README.md

 - We release K2 weights in two parts (one can add our delta to the original LLaMA weights and use `peft_model` with `transformers` to obtain the entire K2 model.)
     - Delta weights after further pretraining with the geoscience text corpus to comply with the LLaMA model license.
     - Adapter model weights trained by PEFT (LoRA).
-- We release the core data of GeoSignal under the constraint of [DDE](https://deep-time.org/); if you want the full version of GeoSignal, you can [email](mailto:davendw@sjtu.edu.cn) the author for further cooperation.
+- We release the core data of GeoSignal that K2 used for the training.
 - We release the GeoBench, the first-ever benchmark for the evaluation of the capability of LLMs in geoscience.
 - We release the code of further pretrain and instruction tuning of K2.